Online contracts: formation and terms

 When is the contract formed?

-The terms and conditions about when the contract is formed should be clear - for example when the supplier sends back a confirmation email.
-This will help to avoid situations where you are unable to meet the customer's expectations, if circumstances change.
+To avoid misunderstanding, the terms and conditions about when the contract is formed should be clear.
+For example, indicating that the contract is formed when the trader sends a confirmation email can help prevent issues if circumstances change.

 • Invest NI Helpline